Gympie North railway station

-Gympie North railway station is located on the North Coast line in Queensland, Australia.
-It serves the town of Gympie.
+Gympie North is a railway station operated by Queensland Rail on the Nambour/Gympie North line.
+It opened in 1989 and is located in the Gympie locality of Victory Heights.
+It is a ground level station, featuring one side platform, and serves as the primary railway station for the Gympie Region.

+It is the terminus for the Sunshine Coast line and the south-east Queensland rail network as a whole.
+Long-distance services on the North Coast line, including the Spirit of Queensland, Tilt Train and the Spirit of the Outback, stop at Gympie North.

 History

 Gympie North was opened on 4 February 1989 as a replacement for Gympie station, when the latter was bypassed by a new eight kilometre alignment that was built as part of the electrification of the North Coast line.

 The station consists of one platform.

 Services

 Gympie North is the northern boundary of the Translink network.
 It is serviced by two daily Citytrain network services towards Brisbane Roma Street.

 Gympie North is also served by long-distance Traveltrain services; the Spirit of Queensland, Spirit of the Outback and the Bundaberg and Rockhamption Tilt Trains.

 A free shuttle bus operates between the station and Gympie town centre.